 Some areas of contemporary research for our Socio-Humanities Department focuses but are not limited to the following:

-Youth Crime: Providing an insight into the regulation, control and punishment of young people in society whilst focusing on contemporary Issues in Criminology by examining and evidently exploring issues of social control such as mass incarceration, juvenile delinquency, mediation, etc.
+Youth Crime: Offer additional understanding into how young individuals are regulated, controlled and punished in society while concentrating on modern crime problems by examining and evidently exploring social control issues, such as mass incarceration, juvenile criminality, mediation, etc.